Fixxpunkt/editable.js/README.md

 ## What is it about?

-A JavaScript API that defines a friendly and browser-consistent content editable interface.
+A JavaScript API that defines a friendly and browser-consistent content editable interface!

 Editable is built for block level elements containing only phrasing content.
 This normally means `p`, `h1`-`h6`, `blockquote` etc. elements.
 This allows editable to be lean and mean since it is only concerned with formatting and not with layouting.